 The HMH Into Math ©2020 program description according to Houghton Mifflin Harcourt’s website:

 Into Math™ ©2020 supports students as they develop their conceptual understanding and grow into procedurally fluent mathematicians.
 Lessons begin with the opportunity for students to express what they already know and challenge themselves with what might be coming next.
 Question prompts throughout lessons check understanding and motivate students to start conversations about mathematics using mathematical language.
 With productive perseverance at the forefront, HMH Into Math features a unique learning arc in which every module weaves together conceptual understanding and procedural fluency, with application throughout, with a rigorous framework designed to boost students’ math thinking skills.
 Every lesson begins with rigor right from the start.
-Independent learning tasks encourage students to practice productive perseverance by jumping into a new challenge or working collaboratively to solve problems while teachers guide and differentiate instruction.
+Independent learning tasks encourage students to practice productive perseverance by jumping into a new challenge or working collaboratively to solve problems while teachers guide and differentiate math instruction.

 The pretest and posttest used in the study aligned with the content of the HMH Into Math ©2020 Module 5: Volume used in the study.